amsterdam

 Public Transport

-Public transport is the perfect way to visit all attractions and to explore the city.
+Public transport is the perfect way to visit all the attractions and to explore the city.
 Visitors arriving by car are advised to park the car at the P+R sites at the city limits and to use public transport.
 In Amsterdam, 15 tram lines, 41 bus lines, 7 ferry connections and 4 metro lines take you to a wide range of destinations throughout the city.
 The most convenient transport ticket is the GVB day or multi-day ticket.
 These tickets entitle holders to transport on all GVB lines, including the night buses, and are available at GVB Tickets & Info and tourist offices.
-Drivers and conductors also sell 1-hour and 24-hours disposable OV chip cards on trams and buses.
-No cash is accepted on busses or trams.
+Drivers and conductors also sell 1-hour and 24-hour disposable OV chip cards on trams and buses.
+No cash is accepted on buses or trams.

 Read More